Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 17.27.33 UTC
+- WIB: Rabu, 25 Desember 2024 18.19.38 UTC
-- WITA: Rabu, 25 Desember 2024 18.27.33 UTC
+- WITA: Rabu, 25 Desember 2024 19.19.38 UTC
-- WIT: Rabu, 25 Desember 2024 19.27.33 UTC
+- WIT: Rabu, 25 Desember 2024 20.19.38 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology